 Also known as spousal support, alimony is a payment that one spouse makes to the other to help them maintain the marital standard of living before or after separation or divorce.
 Spousal support is often one of the thorniest parts of the entire divorce process, which can make it difficult for spouses to reach an equitable agreement.
 However, if they can't, a judge will do it for them.

 Concerned about how you'll support yourself financially during a separation, divorce, and beyond?
-The skilled divorce and family law attorneys with Carl Taylor Law, LLC can help you fight for fair spousal support.
+Our skilled spousal support attorneys in Flemington, NJ can help you fight for fair spousal support.
 Here's what you should know about alimony in New Jersey divorces.

 Types of Alimony or Spousal Support